awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## View identity activity<a name="attach-detach_prerequisites"></a>

-Before you change the permissions for an identity \(user, group, or role\), you should review their recent service\-level activity\.
+Before you change the permissions for an identity \(user, user group, or role\), you should review their recent service\-level activity\.
 This is important because you don't want to remove access from a principal \(person or application\) who is using it\.
 For more information about viewing last accessed information, see [Refining permissions in AWS using last accessed information](access_policies_access-advisor.md)\.

 ## Adding IAM identity permissions \(console\)<a name="add-policies-console"></a>

-You can use the AWS Management Console to add permissions to an identity \(user, group, or role\)\.
+You can use the AWS Management Console to add permissions to an identity \(user, user group, or role\)\.
 To do this, attach managed policies that control permissions, or specify a policy that serves as a [permissions boundary](access_policies_boundaries.md)\.
 You can also embed an inline policy\.<a name="access_policies_manage-attach-detach-console"></a>

 **To use a managed policy as a permissions policy for an identity \(console\)**